-Kristen currently serves as the firm’s president, working closely with both the board of directors and firm management.
-She also currently serves as chair of the firm’s Associate Development Committee, working to enhance the development and experience of the young lawyers in the firm.
-This includes mentoring numerous associates to help facilitate their growth and learning.
+Kristen serves on Smith Haughey's board of directors and is chair of the firm's Women's Business Initiative Committee.
 As a female shareholder of the firm, Kristen puts great emphasis on providing a positive example for young women entering the field of law.

 Municipal litigation: In one instance, Kristen successfully argued that the township board did not violate the Open Meetings Act and, therefore, the board’s decisions could stand.
 In another, Kristen was successful in convincing the judge that the township was immune from liability.